Cafe 22 rises from the ashes

-CAFE 22 on Main St is set to reopen with a new name and new tastes, despite devastating loss.
+CAFE 22 on Main St is set to reopen with a new name and new tastes, despite the devastating loss.

 Owner Taweasita Akers three weeks ago learned her landlord wasn't going to rebuild the site, despite being told otherwise.